United Airlines Flight 811: Accident

 The pilots initially believed that a bomb had gone off inside the airliner, as this accident happened just two months after Pan Am Flight 103 was blown up over Lockerbie, Scotland.
 They began an emergency descent to reach an altitude where the air was breathable while also performing a 180° left turn to fly back to Honolulu.
 The explosion damaged components of the on-board emergency oxygen supply system, as it was primarily located in the forward cargo sidewall area, just aft of the cargo door.

 The debris ejected from the aircraft during the explosive decompression damaged the Number 3 and 4 engines.
 Engine 3 was experiencing heavy vibration, no N_{1} tachometer reading, and a low exhaust-gas temperature (EGT) and engine-pressure ratio, so the crew shut it down.
 At 02:20, an emergency was declared, and the crew began dumping fuel to reduce the aircraft's landing weight.
 The N_{1} reading of engine number 4 soon fell to almost zero, its EGT reading was high, and it was emitting flames, so the pilots shut it down as well.
 Some of the explosively ejected debris damaged the right wing's leading edge, dented the horizontal stabilizer on that side, and damaged the vertical stabilizer.

 During the descent, Captain Cronin ordered Flight Engineer Thomas to tell the flight attendants to prepare for an emergency landing, but Thomas could not contact them through the intercom.
 Thomas asked the captain for permission to go down to find out what was happening, and Cronin agreed.
 Thomas saw severe damage immediately upon leaving the cockpit; the aircraft skin was peeled off in some areas on the upper deck, revealing the frames and stringers.
 As Thomas went down to the lower deck, the magnitude of the damage became apparent as he saw the large hole in the side of the cabin.
 Thomas returned to the cockpit and reported that a large section of the fuselage was open aft of the Number 1 exit door.
-Thomas concluded that it was probably a bomb and that considering the damage, slowing below the plane's stall speed by more than a small margin would be unwise.
+Thomas concluded that it was probably a bomb.